What is Die Casting

 - Die castings can be produced with thinner walls than those obtainable by other casting methods … and much stronger than plastic injection moldings with the same dimensions.

-- Die casting provide parts which are durable, dimensional stable, and have the feel and appearance of quality.
+- Die casting provide parts which are durable, dimensionally stable, and have the feel and appearance of quality.

 - Die casting dies can produce thousands of identical castings within specified tolerances before additional tooling may be required.